Lodges and Glamping

 Enjoy the formal gardens of the English Camp while the kids run around.
 Photo Credit: Catherine Parker

-English Camp is on the northern end of San Juan Island and offers more historic buildings including the barracks, commissary, block house and formal garden.
-If time permits the hike to Bell Point offer views of Garrison and Westcott bays.
+English Camp is on the northern end of San Juan Island and offers more historic buildings, including the barracks, commissary, block house and formal garden.
+If time permits, the hike to Bell Point offers views of Garrison and Westcott bays.

-San Juan Island National Historical Park for Kids
+San Juan Island National Historical Park with Kids and Pets

 The Junior Ranger Program is the go-to program for families to learn more about San Juan Island National Historical Park.
 It’s free and takes about two hours to complete.
 My kids love the patches that the Rangers present them after completing their booklets.